ageltz07/WhatsAppBot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Flask web application for a WhatsApp Chatbot that gives the user information about a stock.
+I built this app to learn a little more about web development, REST Api's, deployment and working with external apis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>